 Ooh, baby, is the above a mouthful!
 And you wonder why it takes me so long to write a book.
 Actually, the question should be: Is the Flynn-de Havilland story doable?
 I don’t know.
 Will I attempt it?
 Now that’s a dumb question, for the manuscript is well under way and you can place money on it being competed.

-Good news here, for progress is now semi-continuous on Errol & Olivia, a manuscript that deals with the life and times of Errol Flynn and Olivia de Havilland during the years they worked together at Warner Bros (1935-1941).
+Good news here, for Errol & Olivia, a manuscript that deals with the life and times of Errol Flynn and Olivia de Havilland during the years they worked together at Warner Bros (1935-1941) is now my primary writing project and will continue to remain so until I delivery a polished manuscript.
 Their chemistry was real and alive on screen but their relationship wasn’t what most people think.
 Both had lives that went in different directions, and even though at times one or both of them wanted something more, this could never happen.
 This manuscript won’t be a gloss-over; nor will it be fiction.
 Rather, it will be an examination of two people that were driven by what happened to them during their time together in Hollywood, and it will be written in the same manner as my previous books.

-This will be a living page, one that I intend to update whenever prompted by a thought, a discovery, a writing breakthrough, … whatever.
+This will be a living page (not static as it had been in the past), and one that I intend to update whenever prompted by a thought, a discovery, a writing breakthrough, … whatever.
 Although I’ll be using the blog to publicize the winding road of discovering Errol, Olivia, and their lives and relationship, you may enjoy revisiting this page from time to time, for it will log progress in one location and will hopefully build anticipation.